mhostetter/galois/README.md

 #### Field arithmetic

-Galois field arrays are treated like any other numpy array.
-Array arithmetic is performed using python operators or numpy functions.
+Galois field arrays are treated like any other NumPy array.
+Array arithmetic is performed using Python operators or NumPy functions.

 In the list below, `GF` is a Galois field array class created by `GF = galois.GF(p**m)`, `x` and `y` are `GF` arrays, and `z` is an integer `np.ndarray`.
-All arithmetic operations follow normal numpy [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) rules.
+All arithmetic operations follow normal NumPy [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) rules.

 - Addition: `x + y == np.add(x, y)`
 - Subtraction: `x - y == np.subtract(x, y)`